JCSDA/spack-stack/configs/sites/aws-pcluster/README.md

 #         I_MPI_PMI_LIBRARY: '/opt/slurm/lib/libpmi.so'
 ```

-7. Option 2: To avoid duplicate hdf5, cmake, ... versions, edit ``envs/unified-dev/site/packages.yaml`` and remove the external ``cmake`` and ``openssl`` entries.
+7. Option 2: To avoid duplicate hdf5, cmake, ... versions, edit ``envs/unified-env/site/packages.yaml`` and remove the external ``cmake`` and ``openssl`` entries.

 8. Concretize and install
 ```
-spack concretize 2>&1 | tee log.concretize
+spack concretize 2>&1 | tee log.concretize.unified-env.001
+./util/show_duplicate_packages.py -d log.concretize.unified-env.001
-spack install --verbose --source 2>&1 | tee log.install
+spack install --verbose 2>&1 | tee log.install.unified-env.001
 spack module lmod refresh
 spack stack setup-meta-modules
 ```
 9. Test spack-stack installation using your favorite application.
 Note that the jedi-bundle ctests requiring MPI don't work correctly, because the modules are configured for SLURM integration but the node in its current state doesn't have SLURM available.
+These test failures must be ignored and run once the parallel cluster has been provisioned.
 10. (Optional) Remove test installs of spack-stack environments, if desired.
 11. Create the AMI for use in the AWS parallelcluster config.